 I ended up doing a bit of research and found out that this apparition is not uncommon.
 There are dozens of forums online with people talking about their experiences with what they called The Shadow Man or The Top Hat Demon.
 People claim he is only a small part of an entire demonic group of Shadow People.

 From what I gather, the majority of people who are visited by The Shadow Man are in South East Asia, although they do seem to cover all corners of the globe.
-They are people who are dealing with some sort of trauma or sadness in their lives.
-Many of them said he had glowing eyes, but I never personally saw that.
+Most often, they are people who are dealing with some sort of trauma or sadness in their lives.
+Many of them also said he had glowing eyes, but I never saw that in my own experience with The Shadow Man.
 Others saw him with two other henchmen-like figures.
+That didn’t come to me either.
+It was only just him.

-Yet, what disturbed me the most was that a lot of them had also brought up the gold watch and chain.
-That’s a really specific detail.
+What disturbed me the most was that a lot of them had also brought up the gold watch and chain.
+That’s a seriously specific detail.

 The more I read about him, the more unsettled I became.
 For weeks, I read dozens of people’s personal accounts with The Shadow Man and watched numerous YouTube videos on the matter.
-Everyone seems to think it’s a demon.
+Everyone seems to think he’s some sort of demon.

 It got to the point where I was making myself sick with worry.
-Every night, just like eight years before, I was convinced I would see him.
-I thought my new discovery that other people knew of him would somehow conjured him up.
+Every night, just like ten years before, I was convinced I would see him.
+I thought my new discovery that other people knew of him would somehow conjured him up, awoken him.

-I count myself lucky because I haven’t seen the Top Hat Demon in nine years.
+I count myself lucky because I haven’t seen the Top Hat Demon in ten years.
 Still, I’m not sure how long this will last.
+Sometimes, right before I go to sleep, a little voice in my head whispers, “he’s coming tonight.”